Intensive Winter Grazing

 SPCA advocates that winter grazing of cattle is only undertaken when the welfare of the animals is adequately protected.

 SPCA opposes intensive wintering grazing practices that result in poor welfare conditions.
-All animals kept outdoors must have access to well-drained areas to prevent the accumulation of wet muddy ground conditions that have negative impacts to hoof health, resting, lying, and feeding behaviours.
+Well-drained areas prevent the accumulation of wet muddy ground conditions that have negative impacts to hoof health, resting, lying, and feeding behaviours.

-We advocate that dairy cattle in intensive winter grazing systems have clean, well-drained lying areas, access to clean drinking water, and that they must be moved to a suitable calving area at least 14 days prior to calving to prevent calves being born in mud.
+The National Animal Welfare Advisory Committee has recommended regulations that would require animals in intensive winter grazing systems to have clean, well-drained lying areas, access to clean drinking water, and that they must be moved to a suitable area at least 14 days prior to birth to prevent young animals being born in mud.
+SPCA advocates that these regulations should be issued as soon as possible.